-- 1.1 Local Advisory: All competitors are asked to observe USCG Navigational Rule 9, which in part reads "A vessel shall not cross a narrow channel or fairway if such crossing impedes the passage of a vessel which can safely navigate only within such channel or fairway."
-RRS 60.2, 63.1, and A5 are modified to add that the Race Committee (RC) may disqualify a boat infringing this instruction without a hearing.
-RRS 90.3 is modified to add that this disqualification shall not be excluded. - 1.2 [DP] NAVAL and CRUISE SHIP PROTECTION ZONE: The Naval and Cruise Ship Protection Zone is a 500-yard regulated area of water surrounding all US Naval and Cruise Ship Vessels.
+- 1.1 Local Advisory: All competitors shall comply with USCG Navigational Rule 9, which in part reads "A vessel shall not cross a narrow channel or fairway if such crossing impedes the passage of a vessel which can safely navigate only within such channel or fairway."
+The Race Committee (RC) may protest a boat infringing this instruction.
+A penalty for a breach of this rule shall be DNE. - 1.2 [DP] NAVAL and CRUISE SHIP PROTECTION ZONE: The Naval and Cruise Ship Protection Zone is a 500-yard regulated area of water surrounding all US Naval and Cruise Ship Vessels.
 All vessels within 500 yards of such vessel shall operate at the minimum speed necessary to maintain safe course and speed and shall proceed as directed by an official patrol.
-No vessel is allowed within 100 yards of Naval and Cruise Ship traffic. - 1.3 Entry into the NAS North Island Security Zones 100 yards around Pier Bravo and vessels moored to it (CFR 165.1105) and the aircraft carrier turning basin (CFR 165.1104) is prohibited. - 1.4 Per RRS 42.3(i), competitors may use an engine or other propulsion method to avoid situations in SI 1.1 or 1.2, provided they gain no significant advantage in the race. - 1.5 Any R/C Vessel, including the pin or mark set boat displaying the R/C insignia, is authorized to signal and direct any racing vessel or any class to alter course for clear compliance with Rule 9 traffic. - 1.6 Add new rule 41(e): (e) help to recover from the water and return on board a crew member, provided the return on board is at the approximate location of the recovery. - 1.7 If the Race Committee boat is damaged because of a boat breaking a rule, that boat shall be responsible for the repairs.
+No vessel is allowed within 100 yards of Naval and Cruise Ship traffic. - 1.3 Entry into the NAS North Island Security Zones 100 yards around Pier Bravo and vessels moored to it (CFR 165.1105) and the aircraft carrier turning basin (CFR 165.1104) is prohibited. - 1.4 Per RRS 42.3(i), competitors may use an engine or other propulsion method to avoid situations in SI 1.1 or 1.2, or to get clear after grounding or colliding with a vessel or object, provided they gain no significant advantage in the race. - 1.5 Any R/C Vessel, including the mark set boat or safety boat displaying the R/C insignia, is authorized to signal and direct any racing vessel or any class to alter course for clear compliance with Rule 9 traffic. - 1.6 If the Race Committee boat is damaged because of a boat breaking a rule, that boat shall be responsible for paying for the repairs.